My Landcruiser Is Bigger Than Yours By Sunny Awhefeada

 The title of the present intervention apes Nkem Nwankwo’s 1975 satirical novel My Mercedes is Bigger than Yours.
 It is deliberately chosen to parallel the insensitive desire of members of Nigeria’s National Assembly to buy, for themselves, landcruiser and prado sports utility vans (SUVs), the luxury and expensive vehicle we commonly call jeep.
 Nobody has ever grudged government officials because of the kind of vehicles they drive.
 We are aware that some of them even own private jets and those who don’t have also hire.
 We don’t grudge them.
 However, what makes the present itch for landcruisers provocative is the unbearably harsh economic condition into which the political class has plunged the nation.
 As we struggle to barely eat a meal a day, the ruling class is adept at telling us to make sacrifice and be patient for things to work out.
 The sad irony is that only the deprived people are exhorted to be patient and sacrifice.
 The rich and the ruling class do not sacrifice.
 They are also not patient.
 They eat and eat and eat and they eat now and now!
 The National Assembly is made up of four hundred and sixty nine members, senators and representatives.
 The senators who are one hundred and nine in number are asking for one hundred and nine landcruisers.
 While the three hundred and sixty representatives are asking for a prado each!
 And a landcruiser costs one hundred and sixty million naira!

-Also Read: Hard Times By Sunny Awhefeada
+Also Read: Is Soweto Happening Here?
+By Sunny Awhefeada

 A good measure of outrage has greeted this insensitivity.
 The Social Economic Rights Action Project (SERAP) has dragged the lawmakers to court.
 Other civil society organizations and labour unions should do the same.
 The citizenry must be ready to intervene each time things are going wrong.
 And this is one of such times.
 A people enmeshed in untold economic suffering should not sit idle, whistle and watch those they “elected” to “serve” them live in provocative opulence.
 The lawmakers have come out to defend this indefensible intention in the face of the public outcry.
 One ill-equipped and annoying Sinator Sunday Karimi spoke for them on Channels television’s “Politics Today” anchored by Seun Okinbaloye.
 Sinator Karimi goofed all through as he could neither give any convincing nor acceptable answer to the barrage of questions from the anchor.
 All he could say was that the lawmakers needed the vehicles to drive on our bad roads.